Engin-Boot/pong-stage-mohnishsinha11/Stage0/paddle.md

-which represents position of paddle from top and left, height and width of paddle and the ball miss counter for the player using the paddle and it also consists of method for movement of paddle in verticle direction and method to display the paddle and velocity
+which represents position of paddle from top and left, height and width of paddle and the ball miss counter for the player using the paddle and it also consists of method for movement of paddle in vertical direction and method to display the paddle and velocity